 - Being clearer about the process for reaching decisions - Detailed guidance on issuing advice - Providing reasons - Incorporating the threshold criteria within the draft guidance document - Executive recommendations. - 7.
 As part of our pre-consultation engagement plan, we sought feedback from the IC on the entire guidance, including its tone and structure as well as content.
 At the Investigating Committee all-member training took place on 3 July 2017, the agenda included a structured discussion and feedback session on the review of the current Investigating Committee Decision Making Guidance document. - 8.
-Following consideration by the PAC, the draft will be presented to Council for approval for public consultation. - 9.
 The revised guidance is aligned to the GOsC strategic objective to promote public and patient safety through proportionate, targeted and effective regulatory activity.